Chinese Convenience Store Business

 Supporting development of employee abilities

 Operations Field Consultants (OFC) play an important role in connecting the Head Office with franchise store owners.
 They serve as store management consultants that provide multifaceted advice to franchise stores on overall management, including ordering, product lineups, and employee training.
 OFC candidates first gain store experience at training stores and learn the fundamentals of store management, which include the Four Basic Principles; unit control; employing, training, assigning and evaluating staff; and management indicators.
-After the candidates become OFCs, additional training is conducted to hone their job skills.
-For example, at meetings of all OFCs held each week, company policies are shared and training is conducted on how to communicate efficiently with franchise stores and other issues.
+SEVEN-ELEVEN (TIANJIN) conducts training of AFC (OFC assistant) candidates selected from among employees who work at stores to provide knowledge about OFC duties and enhance managerial skills.
+They accompany veteran OFCs during store visits and address store improvement issues.
+At the conclusion of the training, the candidates give presentations on proposals for store improvement and earn their AFC qualifications.

 Systems to Raise Employee Motivation